ramblingbarney/refactored-funicular/README.md

     * Each category created will have a 'Edit' link/button
     * The page will have 3 'Edit' link/buttons

+### Delete the first Category

+* As a user I want to click on the 'Delete' link/button for the first category, the page refreshes and it disappears

+  * Example acceptance criteria:
+    * Click on the 'Delete' link/button for the first category line
+    * The category entry is no longer shown

 ### Edit Category